 The Quayside Promenade in Fredrikstad

-If you want a shorter trip you can cycle into the city centre and stroll along the Quayside Promenade, a pleasant urban experience.
-There is a small ferry that connects the city centre and the Old Town.
+If you want a shorter trip you can cycle into the city center and stroll along the Quayside Promenade, a pleasant urban experience.
+There is a small ferry that connects the city center and the Old Town.

 Stones with stories